decentraland/dcl-crypto-toolkit/README.md

   )
   .then((isItemEquiped) => {
-    if (isItemEquiped) log('One of the items is equiped') else log('None of the items are equiped')
+    if (isItemEquiped) log('One of the items is equiped') else console.log('None of the items are equiped') })
-  })
 ```